wp-plugins/white-label-cms/readme.txt

 == Upgrade Notice ==
 Updates for WordPress 3.3
-Bug Fixes for WLCMS 1.4
+More Bug Fixes for WLCMS 1.4
 You can now brand the dashboard as well as the admin bar.
 !You must save the new settings if you are upgrading from 1.3!